Shrubbery: Structural components

 Such precise effects were made immeasurably simpler by the invention in 1827 by the English engineer Edwin Beard Budding of the rotary lawn mower, an extrapolation of machinery commonly used to cut velvet pile.

+In popular culture

+In the film Monty Python and the Holy Grail, the Knights Who Say "Ni!" demand the gift of a shrubbery in order to allow passage through their forest.